+<object loaded in a TPM> Storage Key that was required to have been loaded prior to loading an object authValue octet string containing a value that is used for access authorization.
+The value is used as a password or to derive a key for an HMAC calculation.

+authPolicy

-<object loaded in a TPM> Storage Key that was required to have been loaded prior to loading an object authValue octet string containing a value that is used for access authorization authPolicy digest value produced by an execution of policy commands and used for access authorization bound authValue of the Object is not included in the HMAC authorization for the authorization session canonical form data structure in the format used for transport to and from the TPM (see 4.32)
+digest value produced by an execution of policy commands and used for access authorization bound authValue of the Object is not included in the HMAC authorization for the authorization session canonical form data structure in the format used for transport to and from the TPM (see 4.33)